hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 Devastation, once again.
 My parents had flown over and cared for me for a combined six weeks, yet I still couldn't take care of myself for a couple weeks.
 I didn't have much time to dwell on this as another friend arrived the next week.
 This time, I set clear expectations that I would be laying down almost the entire visit.
 By the time he left, my headaches had eased from the 4/10 pain to a dull throb.

 This was when my parents first floated the idea of moving home to Maryland.
-It was clear that this leak wasn't a minor setback -- it was now a chronic medical issue that could take many more months to heal.
+It was clear that this leak wasn't a minor setback.
+It was now a chronic medical issue that could take many more months to heal.
 And if I botched the recovery, I might be dealing with the consequences for years.

 Initially, I waved off the idea as I valued my independence and loved city life.
 But after a series of particularly painful workdays, I decided that my parents were right.
 Health was more important than work.
 If I could take a couple months off work and rest under my parents' care, then I'd have everything I need to recover.
 Plus, I'd be closer to New York and could move there in the spring.